lexach91/team9-Jan2023-CI-hackathon/README.md

 	- HTML5 - Latest version of HTML.
 Allows us to put content on the page.
 	- CSS3 - Latest version of CSS.
 Allows for custom styling.
 	- JavaScript - Used to manage APIs and code the search box.
+	- jQuery - Used for better use of selectors in the api.js file.
 ​
 ### Tools
-	- TailwindCSS - Allows for fast inline styling in HTML ​
+	- TailwindCSS - Allows for fast inline styling in HTML.
+	- Jest - Used to test the site.
+​
 ## Initial MVP idea:
 ​